jonashackt/pulumi-talk/README.md

 If you have a look at the docs, you'll soon notice, that the Pulumi JavaScript/Typescript docs are great - but choosing Python already is quite disillusioning.
 And isn't simply there!
 And no other language as well.

+Simply have a look into the example projects: https://github.com/pulumi/examples and focus on the `language` column

 And one question: Is it really a good idea to have a full blown programming language available?
 Do you remember the Design Patterns guys?
 I once had to integrate a framework, a mathematician build who bought a design pattern book before O_O

 __Meme: Mathematician__